vicmanley/Automatic-crop-maintenance-with-spatial-data---NASA-2024/README.md

 - Real-time data updates: Vegetation, humidity, and other important variables will be automatically updated in all applications connected to the server, ensuring that farmers can access up-to-date information at all times.
 This feature will enable faster and more accurate decision-making, continuously optimizing resources.

+- Research on water footprint: We will explore the water footprint as a key factor in the responsible management of water in agriculture.
+The water footprint measures the volume of water consumed at all stages of crop production.
+By integrating this data into the system, we will be able to optimize water use and help farmers reduce their consumption, promoting more sustainable agricultural practices.

+- Responsible water use: We will implement advanced strategies to promote efficient water use in irrigation systems, considering both water footprint data and weather conditions.
+This will allow farmers to use only the necessary amount of water, minimizing waste and maximizing the efficiency of water resources.

+- Customized adjustments for different types of crops: A future version of the system will include the ability to make specific adjustments for different types of crops.
+This will involve customizing irrigation, fertilization, and drainage parameters according to the particular needs of each crop, allowing for more precise and efficient resource management in each case.